jonasms/web3-projects/ico/README.md

 That's the address of this contract deployed to the rinkeby network.

+### Run the front end locally:
+1. From `/ico/web` run `yarn start`.
+2. If a browser window doesn't open automatically for you, navigate to `http://localhost:3000/`.
+3. Once you login via Metamask you should be redirected to `http://localhost:3000/investor`.

 ### Interact with the contract via hardhat's console:
 ```
 npx hardhat console --network rinkeby